COSC-310-Team-3/Assignment-3/README.md

 ChatBot.ipynb was migrated to ChatBot.py, see commits to Chatbot.ipynb to see original structure of code before it was migrated and the contributors
 This program uses modified code from https://github.com/nltk/nltk/blob/develop/nltk/chat/util.py which is open source.

-Named Entity Recognition(NER) was implemented into the chatbot using NLTK.
-The bot seeks and extracts certain information and words.
-This impletmentation was possible through the bot recognizing verbs and adjectives and it then modifies the original with the synonms.
-If the bot can not converse with the user using Named Entity Recognition then the default response is used from the pair and reflections array.

 New features have been implemented in this bot, including POS tagging and sentiment analysis.

 Sentiment analysis adds to the bot by analyzing the user input, judging the overall sentiment, and providing an appropriate response if necessary.
 This was done by using the 'SentimentIntensityAnalyzer' function from the 'vaderSentiment' tool.
 When the user inputs a question/phrase, it is assigned a numerical value based on the overall sentiment (positive is a generally nice input, negative is a generally mean input).
 If the phrase is negative, the bot will get angry and tell the user it wasn't nice.